GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Evaluation

-First, most participants (10/14) followed an overview-to-detail approach for exploration: they began by exploring the overall model structure, then selected specific nodes to observe the message passing, and finally hovered over individual components to examine the underlying mathematical operations.
+Most participants (10/14) followed an overview-to-detail approach for exploration.
+They typically began by exploring the overall model structure, then selected specific nodes to observe the message passing, and finally hovered over individual components to examine the underlying mathematical operations.
 Such an interaction flow demonstrates the importance of the hierarchical level of details, as noted by TA4, \textit{``I like it ... if we present all of the information at once, it might be confusing to know what to focus on first''}.

-Second, we also observed a tendency to move from intuitive to concrete.
-All participants chose the node-link view to start their exploration, likely due to its default status and the intuitive representation of graph data.
-As TA4 commented, \textit{``that's (message passing on graph view) super clear... when I worked as a TA, I found that is where many students had trouble understanding.''} Participants then switch to the matrix view to \textit{``see the outputs of all layers''} and \textit{``connect theoretical concept with practical GNN data flows''} (TA7).
+We also observed a tendency to move from intuitive to concrete. \qw{All participants chose the node-link view to start their exploration, likely due to its default status and the intuitive representation of graph data.
+As TA4 commented, \textit{``that's (message passing on graph view) super clear... when I worked as a TA, I found that is where many students had trouble understanding.''} Participants then switch to the matrix view to \textit{``see the outputs of all layers''} and \textit{``connect theoretical concept with practical GNN data flows''} (TA7). }

-Third, some participants initially struggled with visualizations but found clarity through the integrated math-visualization linking.
+\qw{Some participants initially struggled with visualizations or the math formulas, but found clarity through the linkage between them.
 For instance, S4 initially felt confused when viewing the message-passing visualization.
 However, S4 understood the visualization after interacting with the formula, which describes the message passing as the aggregation of neighboring node features.
-S4 remarked: \textit{``This is probably my favorite feature.''}
+S4 remarked: \textit{``This is probably my favorite feature.''} }